DFHack/df-structures/how-to-update.rst

 [B] The ui_look_cursor area.
 ----------------------------
-Located in the area of the 124 byte global before ui.
+Located in the area of the 124 byte global before plotinfo.

 1. ui_look_cursor